-I traveled here in January with a friend, fell in love with it, and came back 3 months later with Elyse before heading to Anguilla.
-In January, I was looking for somewhere that was sunny, easy to get to, and safe.
+I traveled here in January 2023 with a friend, fell in love with it, and came back 3 months later with Elyse before heading to Anguilla.
+I also returned in December 2024 for a 2-week trip.
+When I first picked Saint Martin, I was looking for somewhere that was sunny, easy to get to, and safe.
 Saint Martin fits all of those!
-Saint Martin is split into two countries – one side is owned by the French (Saint Martin) and one is owned by the Dutch (Sint Maarten).
-The border is open, meaning you can cross freely between the Dutch and French side without needing a passport.
+The island is split into two countries – one side is owned by the French (Saint Martin), and one is owned by the Dutch (Sint Maarten).
+The border is open, meaning you can cross freely between the Dutch and French sides without needing a passport.
 Check out our Saint Martin travel guide below!

 How we traveled there